plebdev7/idle-deck-builder/docs/design-specs/conditional-mechanics.md

 **CRITICAL:** Understanding what resets and when is essential for designing conditional cards and player strategy.
 This section consolidates all persistence rules for card designers.

+### Combat Initialization (Random Shuffle)

+**Before Every Combat:**
+- Deck is **shuffled into random order**
+- Reshuffle counter = 0 (first cycle begins)
+- Card sequence history cleared
+- No memory from previous combats

+**Before Every Reshuffle:**
+- Deck is **shuffled into random order** again
+- Reshuffle counter increments
+- Card sequence history cleared

+**CRITICAL DESIGN IMPLICATION:**
+- Players have **ZERO CONTROL** over card draw order
+- "First cycle" conditions are probabilistic (based on shuffle)
+- "Position in cycle" conditions (e.g., "If drawn in first 3 cards") are RNG-dependent
+- Cannot manipulate deck order through gameplay
+- All conditional cards must be balanced assuming random draw order

+**Examples of What This Means:**
+- "If first card after reshuffle" = 1 in 8 chance (8-card deck)
+- "If drawn in first 3 cards this cycle" = ~37.5% chance (3/8 cards)
+- "If previous card was Generator" = depends on generator % in deck, but order is random

+**Why This Matters:**
+- Condition coefficients must account for randomness
+- Cannot design "combo" cards that assume specific draw orders
+- Deck composition matters, card ordering doesn't
+- Creates variance and prevents "solved" optimal sequences

+---

 ### What Resets and When

 #### On Reshuffle (Deck Cycles)